SALubanski/lyric-self-similarity-plots/README.md

 # Self-Similarity plots using song lyrics
 This project creates self-similarity plots (also known as "recurrence plots") from song lyrics.
-I'm using R to replicate Colin Morris' work at [SongSim](https://colinmorris.github.io/SongSim/#/about) which was featured on Vox's "Earworm" series, episode 5, titled: ["Why we really really really like repetition in music"](https://www.youtube.com/watch?v=HzzmqUoQobc).

 The plots essentially show any time a word is repeated in the song.
 The plot has the lyrics of the song on the x- and y-axes and is filled-in if the two words are the same and blank if not.
 I recommend looking at the SongSim page above to get an idea of what the plots show.

+I'm using R to replicate Colin Morris' work at [SongSim](https://colinmorris.github.io/SongSim/#/about) which was featured on Vox's "Earworm" series, episode 5, titled: ["Why we really really really like repetition in music"](https://www.youtube.com/watch?v=HzzmqUoQobc).

+See also [Foote (1999)](http://musicweb.ucsd.edu/~sdubnov/CATbox/Reader/p77-foote.pdf).
+This paper includes plots using audio recordings (the ones with analog data are particularly beautiful!) rather than lyrics.
+I've also put a pdf copy in the 'docs' folder.

+Finally, because I took two years to post this publicly (lol), someone else has developed an alternative implementation in R using ggplot which can scrape AZlyrics.com for the lyrics (I might have to steal that part).
+You can find that post on [R-bloggers](https://www.r-bloggers.com/decode-lyrics-in-pop-music-visualise-prose-with-the-songsim-algorithm/).

 ## Before running the file